 Increasing project impact

-- support with promotion and communication
+- support with promotion, communication, and digital media

-- advice on volunteer management
+- support and advice with recruitment of volunteers and on volunteer management

 These proposals will be reviewed by our Board to see which could be incorporated into the delivery programme.